Department website: https://krieger.jhu.edu/film-media/

 In this course students will consider variations of the personal essay film, wherein filmmakers explore their own experiences, both real and imagined.
 These films constitute dialogues between filmmaker and world using subjective approaches, including but not limited to first person narration.
 Students will make a short (4-6 minutes) 16mm film from original and possibly archival footage; their own filmic essays based upon personal experiences.
 We will look at the works of several essay filmmakers including Ross McElwee, Jean Luc Godard, Chris Marker, and Su Friedrich.

-In this course we will explore the basic principles of visual storytelling in narrative film as they apply to the design, creation, and revision of the screenplay.
+In this course we will explore the principles of visual storytelling in narrative film as they apply to the design, creation, and revision of the short-form screenplay.
 Specifically, we will focus on learning the craft of screenwriting — strategies, processes, and philosophies that writers can develop, practice, and rely upon as they progress through a series of screenwriting exercises and write a 12-page screenplay, which will be critiqued in-class during weekly table reads and with the Instructor (one-on-one) during office hours.
-Select professional screenplays will be read and analyzed — and clips from select films viewed — to further explore what works well on the page, and how it translates to working well onscreen.
-(Scripts and clips often selected from American films spanning the 60s through the 2000s.)
-Final Draft screenwriting software is required; a FREE 18-week trial will be made available for all students who don’t already have Final Draft.
+Select produced feature screenplays will be read and analyzed — and clips from select films viewed — to further explore what works well on the page, and how it translates to working well onscreen.
+(Scripts and clips often selected from American films from the '70s, '80s, and '90s.)
+A free 18-week trial of Final Draft software will be made available for all students who don’t wish to purchase it outright for $99.)

 Writing Intensive